Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 - sunglasses (not your latest RayBan, but a pair with good protection that you don’t care about anymore)

-- a backup battery or a power bank to recharge your phone quickly.
+- a backup battery or a power bank to recharge your phone quickly

-In the event that you plan a longer outing, or alone, you can hike with a paperback book or your eBook reader.
+If you plan a longer outing, or alone, you can hike with a paperback book or your eBook reader.
 The pleasure is also to sit down and enjoy the scenery, to take your time.

-My last tips for you, future hikers:
+My last hiking tips for you, future hikers:

 - In the same way, beware of ticks if you go hiking in a wooded area in the middle of nature.
 In particular, make sure to shower with hot water and soap yourself up as soon as you get home, in case you come into contact with poisonous plants.